ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 1.md

 ##### Description

 This property specifies the number of pages by which to increase the size of the memory database.
 An Expand Chunk is a unit that can extend a page in a memory database.
-You can set it when you create the database, and if you want to change the number of pages, you need to regenerate the database
+The user can set it when you create the database, and if you want to change the number of pages, you need to regenerate the database.

 #### LOB_OBJECT_BUFFER_SIZE (Unit: byte)